George D. Libby: Medal of Honor action

 On 2 August 1951, the Army awarded the Medal of Honor to Libby posthumously.
-Later, on 4 July 1953, a bridge across the Imjin River in South Korea was dedicated to Libby.

 Awards and decorations

 Libby's awards and decorations include:

 Medal of honor citation

 Libby was one of the first two soldiers to be awarded the Medal of Honor during the Korean war, the other being 24th Infantry Division commander Major General William F. Dean, who was captured in the same evacuation.

+Memorial

+On 4 July 1953, US Army built the Bridge across the Imjin River and this bridge was named as 'Libby Bridge (리비교)' in honor of him.